China vents fury at Philippines over Taiwan congratulations

 China has summoned the Philippine ambassador after Manila congratulated the winner of Taiwan’s presidential election.

-China lashed out on Tuesday, a day after Filipino President Ferdinand Marcos congratulated Taiwanese President-elect Lai Ching-te on winning the recent vote.
-The highly undiplomatic comments from Beijing, which warned Manila “not to play with fire” will likely deepen the tension between the pair, which have been jousting over contesting territorial claims in the South China Sea.
+China lashed out on Tuesday, a day after Filipino President Ferdinand Marcos sent Taiwanese President-elect Lai Ching-te a note on his victory in the recent vote.
+The highly undiplomatic comments from Beijing, which warned Manila “not to play with fire,” will likely deepen the tension between the pair, which have been jousting over contesting territorial claims in the South China Sea.

 Keep readinglist of 4 items